Arnau Rafús

-Arnau Rafús Aulet (born 27 April 2003) is a Spanish professional footballer who plays as a goalkeeper for Cultural y Deportiva Leonesa.
+Arnau Rafús Aulet (born 27 April 2003) is a Spanish professional footballer who plays as a goalkeeper.

 Career

 Barcelona

 Born in Vic, Barcelona, Catalonia, Rafús joined FC Barcelona's La Masia in 2016, from Vic Riuprimer REFO FC.
 In January 2023, after recovering from a knee injury and the promotion of Iñaki Peña to the first team, he was registered in the reserves with the number 24 jersey.

 Rafús made his senior debut with Barça Atlètic on 15 January 2023, starting in a 2–1 Primera Federación home win over CF La Nucía.
 He featured in two further matches for the side before suffering an adductor injury in March.

 Valladolid

 On 21 July 2023, Rafús signed a two-year deal with Real Valladolid, being initially assigned to the B-team in Segunda Federación.
 After becoming a regular starter with the B's in the 2023–24 campaign, he made his first team – and La Liga – debut on 29 March 2025, starting in a 2–1 away loss to Real Sociedad as starter Karl Hein was out injured.